 - Welcome dinner on arrival

-- Mandarin tuition – 3 hours of group classes per week.
-Option to do 4 week full time Mandarin at extra cost
+- Mandarin tuition – 3 hours of group classes per week (or two 1-1 classes per week)

 - Social events and tourist outings with other interns